marekborowiec/AMAS/README.md

 ```
 If this was the `partitions.txt` file from the example command above, `AMAS` would write three output files called `concat_AApos1&2.nex`, `concat_AApos3.nex`, and `concat_28SautapoInDels.nex`.
 The partitions file will be parsed correctly as long as there is no text prior to the partition name (`CHARSET AApos1&2` or `DNA, AApos1&2` will not work) and commas separate ranges or individual sites in each partition.

+Sometimes after splitting you will have alignments with taxa that have only gaps `-` or missing data `?`.
+If you want to these to not be included in the output , add `-j` or `--remove-empty` to the command line.

 ### Creating replicate data sets
 With `AMAS` you can create concatenated alignments from a proportion of randomly chosen alignments that can be used for, for example, a phylogenetic jackknife analysis.
 Say you have 1000 phylip files, each containing a single aligned locus, and you want to create 200 replicate phylip alignments, each built from 100 loci randomly chosen from all the input files.
 You can do this by specifying `replicate` command and following it with `-r` or `--rep-aln` followed by the number of replicates (in this case `200`) and number of alignments (`100`).
 Remember to supply the output format with `-u` if you want it to be other than `fasta`:
 ```